 Brain Injury Attorney for Patients at Kessler Institute & JFK Medical Center

-NJ Personal Injury Attorney Represents Clients Treated for Mild TBI at the Kessler Institute for Brain Rehabilitation and the JFK Medical Center in Edison
+NJ New Jersey personal injury attorney Represents Clients Treated for Mild TBI at the Kessler Institute for Brain Rehabilitation and the JFK Medical Center in Edison

 As a person who is suffering the life-altering effects of a brain injury caused by the negligence or recklessness of another person or company, your focus should be on healing and recovery.
 Because a brain-injured person may have lost some, or all, of their mental functions, it is critical that the highest level of medical and rehabilitative care be provided to maximize the healthiest possible restoration of the brain.
 The brain controls not only a person’s ability to think and reason, but also the body’s motor functioning.
 Without a healthy brain, a sufferer’s life can be catastrophically diminished, negatively affecting the victim and their family forever.